google-checks/checks-jenkins-plugin/README.md

 ## Introduction

-This plugin uploads your mobile app build (.apk, .aab or .ipa) to Google Checks to run a report.
+This Jenkins plugin scans your mobile app using Google Checks to uncover compliance issues and data collection/sharing behaviors.

+Checks is a compliance platform from Google for mobile app developers that simplifies the path to privacy for development teams and the apps they’re building.
+Learn more at [checks.google.com](https://checks.google.com/).

+## Requirements

+- Create your Checks account.
+Request access at https://goo.gle/get-checks.
+- Your app to analyze is set up on Checks.
+For more info, read our [documention on connecting apps to Checks](https://developers.google.com/checks/guide/getting-started/connecting-apps).

 ## Getting started

+Read our developer document at https://developers.google.com/checks/guide/ci-cd/github-actions.

-# Variables
+### Variables

 |       Name        |  Type   | Default |                                                                                                                                                                                                                                      Description                                                                                                                                                                                                                                      |
 | :---------------: | :-----: | :-----: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |